StefanScherer/docker-windows-box/README.md

 Optionally you can create a Hyper-V Docker Linux machine and have a multi architecture experience in one VM.

-Tested with Vagrant 1.8.1 (not 1.8.4), VMware Fusion Pro 8.5.0 on a MacBookPro with Retina display.
+Tested with Vagrant 1.9.1, VMware Fusion Pro 8.5.3 on a MacBookPro with Retina display.
 The Vagrant box will be started in fullscreen mode also with Retina support.

 You can learn and play a lot of scenarios with it: